rdevans87/React_EmployeeDirectory/README.md

 Fork or Clone Repository, then run the following commands:

 `npx i create-react-app.js`

 `npm i axios` HTTP client for the browser and node.js

  ## Usage

 `npm start`
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open `http://localhost:3000`to view it in the browser.

 `npm test`
 Launches the test runner in the interactive watch mode.